 If a parent is on the sex offender registry or has been ordered by a court to stay away from the school, that parent will not be allowed on school grounds at any time.
 If there is a court order requiring the parent to stay away from the child, or to be with the child only on a supervised basis, that parent will not be allowed to participate in school events at which the child is present or have the child released to him or her.
 Additionally, the principal may ban from school grounds any person, including a parent, who is disruptive or presents a safety concern, regardless of the rights that person may otherwise have.

 In situations where a parent is not allowed on school grounds, the principal will make alternate arrangements for the parent to participate in the child’s education, such as arranging for parent- teacher conferences to be held by telephone.

 Your Objections or Concerns about the Other Parent’s Participation in your Child’s Education

 Principals cannot limit one parent’s right to participate solely on the basis of the other parent’s objection.
 The objecting parent must present the school with a valid court order that does one of the following: denies the other parent legal custody, prohibits the other parent from coming to the child’s school or having contact with the child, restricts the other parent to supervised visitation, limits the other parent’s access to school records or denies the other parent any role in educational decision making.
 Without such a court order, school staff will assume a parent has full participation rights.

 Please note that when one parent believes the other is violating a court order, or presents a danger to parent or child, the parent should seek relief from the court, the police, or appropriate social services agency, such as Child Protective Services.

-The Family and Student Ombudsman provides an independent, confidential resource for students, families, and community members, offering informal help to resolve concerns, problems, complaints, and other student-related issues.
+FCPS’ Office of the Ombuds provides an independent, confidential resource for students, families, employees, and community members, offering informal help to resolve concerns, problems, complaints, and other issues, as they pertain to FCPS matters.